-Are you considering travelling from London to Edinburgh by bus or train?
+Are you considering traveling from London to Edinburgh by bus or train?
 Good!
 I used both the train and the coach because I wanted to save some money.
-What’s more, you are also doing a favour to the environment when you are not flying to Scotland.
+What’s more, you are also doing a favor to the environment when you are not flying to Scotland.
+Slow travel is definitely the next big hit.

 I actually used to live in London a long time ago and even once bought a plane ticket to Edinburgh once.
 But never used it, ggggrrrrr..
 How stupid of me!
 It was time to take back that lost time.
 I had only a couple of days this time but the good news is that Edinburgh is pretty compact so you get to see quite a lot in just 2-3 days.